Phoenix — School of Medicine Scholarships

 When you support scholarships for medical students in Phoenix, you help us form a new generation of physicians ready to serve a region direly in need of health care professionals.

-Creighton’s 183,000-square-foot, $100 million health sciences campus — opening in 2021 at Park Central in midtown Phoenix — will serve as a four-year medical school and accommodate nearly 900 students in multiple health care professions.
+Creighton’s 183,000-square-foot, $100 million health sciences campus — opened in 2021 at Park Central in midtown Phoenix — serves as a four-year medical school for hundreds of students in multiple health care professions.

-Creighton is preparing students for a workforce that demands innovative care and service amid a rapidly changing world.
+As Creighton prepares students for a workforce that demands innovative care and service amid a rapidly changing world, scholarships are the key to everything.

 Health care shortage